3r3bu5/Attendance-Tracking-Management-System/README.md

 - Requirment based changes

-  - Add the (avaliable users at the moment) endpoint for admins: to list all the avaliable employees for head of the department: to list all the avaliable employees of this department
+  - ~~Add the (avaliable users at the moment) endpoint
+    Admins: to list all the avaliable employees,
+    Head of the department: to list all the avaliable employees of this department~~

 - Extras

+  - Seed dummy data into the db for further and better testing
   - Add default department for admins user
   - Add default department for users who are not assigned to any
   - Add restrictions for leaving requests